spamhaus/rspamd-dqs/README.md

 #### How do I register a DQS key?

 It's very easy, just go [here](https://www.spamhaustech.com/dqs/) and complete the registration procedure.
-After you register an account, go to [this](https://portal.spamhaustech.com/src/manual/dqs/) page and note the DQS key.
+After you register an account, go to [this](https://portal.spamhaustech.com/manuals/dqs/) page and note the DQS key.
+When you complete the registration and logging to the portal, the DQS key will be found in section "1.0 Datafeed Query Service" after "Your Datafeed Query Account Key is:"

 ***